JaneliaSciComp/nf-rsfish/README.md

-# RS-FISH Spark on Nextflow
+# RS-FISH Nextflow Pipeline

-Nextflow pipeline wrapper for [PreibischLab/RS-FISH-Spark](https://github.com/PreibischLab/RS-FISH-Spark).
-Allows you to easily run RS-FISH at scale on any infrastructure supported by Nextflow.
+Nextflow pipeline wrapper for [PreibischLab/RS-FISH-Spark](https://github.com/PreibischLab/RS-FISH-Spark) which implements "precise, interactive, fast, and scalable FISH spot detection."
+This pipeline allows you to easily run RS-FISH at scale on any infrastructure supported by Nextflow.

 ## Quick Start